stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-In the fragment shader we fake a red-green colour based on the texture coordinates:
+In the fragment shader a red-green colour is faked based on the texture coordinate:

 ```glsl
 #version 450 core